chili-chips-ba/openPCIE/README.md

  - [x] Create requirements document.
  - [x] Select components.
 Schematic and PCB layout design.
  - [ ] Review and iterate design to ensure robust operation at 5GHz, possibly using openEMS for simulation of high-speed traces.
- - [ ] Manufacure prototype.
+ - [ ] Manufacture prototype.
 Debug and bringup, using AMD-proprietary on-chip IBERT IP core to assess Signal Integrity.
  - [ ] Produce second batch that includes all improvements.
 Distribute it, and release design files with full documentation.

 #### `PART 2.
 Project setup and preparatory activities`
  - [x] Procure FPGA development boards and PCIE accessories.
- - [ ] Analyze and fully understand the existing proprietary codebase and design setup.
-Take the entire team to the sufficient level of understanding of the existing PCIE ecosystem, both proprietary and open-source.
- - [ ] Prepare project repo and documentation blueprint for both hardware and software elements of the overall solution.
  - [ ] Put together a prototype system.
-Bring it up using proprietary RTL IP, Vivado toolchain, proprietary SW Driver and TestApp.
+Bring it up using proprietary RTL IP, proprietary SW Driver, TestApp and Vivado toolchain.

 #### `PART 3.
 Initial HW/SW implementation`
  - [ ] HW development of opensource RTL that mimics the functionality of PCIE RC proprietary solution.